chrisnoonan98675/site/xl-release/how-to/upgrade-to-7.5.0.markdown

       }
     }

 This can be useful when you have large releases that contain a large number of comments for example.

 The migration tool uses 4Gb JVM heap, but if you get an `OutOfMemoryError` during migration then you can fix it by decreasing the page size.

+### Custom classpath

+If you have modified your `xlr-wrapper-*.conf` from XL Release, you have to add your custom classpath on `bin/xl-release-sql-migrator` like:

+      CLASSPATH=$APP_HOME/conf:$APP_HOME/lib/*:./conf:./ext:./hotfix/*:./plugins/*

 ## 4. Running the migrator

 You must run the application from the `XL_RELEASE_SERVER_HOME` folder of the **source** server.
 The migration tool will load your XL Release `conf`, `ext`, and `plugins` folder to load extra synthetic types.

 For example, if the **source** XL Release installation is under

     /opt/xl-release-7.0.1-server

 and the migration tool is under

 	/opt/xl-release-sql-migrator-7.5.0

 you should issue the following command: